ChristianBagley/ferrite/README.md

 Ferrite is like Google, but for your browser history.
 Ferrite is a full-text search engine for your browsing history.
-Ferrite is love, Ferrite is life.
+Ferrite is love.
+Ferrite is life.

 # Hum ?